-Recent conflicts and sectarian violence have produced the highest number of refugees ever recorded in the world.
-Currently almost 20 million of refugees have been forced to flee their homes.
+Recent conflicts and sectarian violence have produced the highest number of refugees ever recorded in the world1.Currently almost 20 million of refugees have been forced to flee their homes.
 The greatest majority of these people are hosted by developing countries.
 For these reasons, the efforts of the UNHCR and other partners are moving towards a new approach in refugee management: from the prevalent emergency perspective to a development one.
 The Refugee Compacts, focusing on the creation of economic opportunities for refugees, are an example of such approach.
 Yet, refugees, especially in developing countries, may find it particularly hard to access local job markets, for various reasons.
-On the labour demand side, there may be information frictions: firms may find it hard to vet refugees' skills e.g. for their lack of education certificates, or the lack of experience in relevant sectors of the local economy.
+On the labour demand side, there may be information frictions: firms may find it hard to vet refugees' skills e.g. for their lack of education certificates.
 Firms may also face political and legal uncertainties that distort their hiring decisions, i.e. firms may be willing to hire a refugee, but if they think that current national laws do not grant refugees' right to work, they may prefer not to do so.
-Finally, firms may discriminate against refugees: discrimination can be statistical (Phelps, 1972; Arrow, 1973; Bordalo et al. 2016) - for instance, perceiving refugees not to be as hard workers as nationals based on stereotypes and social stigma; or taste-based (Becker, 1957), if local employers dislike to work with people of different nationalities or ethnicities.
+Finally, firms may discriminate against refugees: discrimination can be statistical (Phelps, 1972; Arrow, 1973; Bordalo et al, 2016) - for instance, perceiving refugees not to be as hard workers as nationals based on stereotypes and social stigma; or taste-based (Becker, 1957), if local employers dislike to work with people of different nationalities or ethnicities.
 On the labour supply side, refugees may find it hard to access local labour markets because of their lack of connections (whence a lack of referral opportunities), knowledge of local markets and/or because of language barriers.
 Finally, there is a wide array of different approaches adopted by host countries concerning refugees freedom of movement and right to work (Zetter and Ruaudel, 2016).
 Among the most restrictive policies, for instance, refugees may be confined or incentivized to remain in camps or settlements in rural areas, typically far from the more productive urban labor markets.

 The main purpose of this work funded by the IGC in Uganda is to understand the most relevant constraints that refugees face when they look for jobs in a developing country.
-Our most relevant finding is that refugees suffer from discrimination from local employers.
-While we cannot conclude whether discrimination towards refugees stems from incorrect beliefs, we document that discrimination exists.
-Discrimination against minorities exists and is pervasive in various domains
+Our most relevant finding is that local employers are biased against refugee job seekers.
+While we cannot conclude whether this bias towards refugees stems from incorrect beliefs, and with the caveats that i) our sample is small and ii) our lab experiments are hypothetical, we document that discrimination exists.
+Discrimination against minorities exists and is pervasive in various domains (Bertrand and

-&lt;sup>1http://popstats.unhcr.org/en/overview
+1http://popstats.unhcr.org/en/overview

-(Bertrand and Duflo, 2017).
+Duflo, 2017).
 In particular, studies have shown that many minority groups have systematically inferior labor market outcomes.
 Understanding how to contrast discrimination as a source of inequality in labor markets based on gender, race and ethnicity is a question of great importance for public policy (Neumark, 2018).